chilicoder/study-wpm-workbook/README.md

 The POS has the following five component parts:
 * Problem or opportunity
 * Project goal
-   __Specific__ — Be specifi c in targeting an objective.
+   __Specific__ Be specific in targeting an objective.
-   __Measurable__ — Establish measurable indicators of progress.
+   __Measurable__ Establish measurable indicators of progress.
-   __Assignable__ — Make the object assignable to one person for completion.
+   __Assignable__ Make the object assignable to one person for completion.
-   __Realistic__ — State what can realistically be done with available resources.
+   __Realistic__ State what can realistically be done with available resources.
-   __Time-related__ — State when the objective can be achieved—that is, the duration.
+   __Time-related__ State when the objective can be achieved - that is, the duration.
 * Project objectives
 * Success criteria
 * Assumptions, risks, and obstacles